ReachFive/identity-android-sdk/README.md

 }
 ```

-Make sure the google repository is there
+Make sure the Google repository is there.

 ```
 repositories {
     google()